 It then emerged she had claimed for a telecommunications bill which included two adult films watched by her husband Richard Timney, who was employed as her parliamentary assistant, as well as other pay-per-view films.

 Ms Smith said she had submitted the expenses claim without realising what the bill contained.

-She has now made a documentary about the pornography industry for the BBC and in an interview Radio Times has complained about the way she had been treated.
+She has now made a documentary about the pornography industry for the BBC and, in an interview with Radio Times, has complained about the way she had been treated.

 Speaking about the moment she realised her husband had ordered porn films and that she had reclaimed the cost, she said: “I was more frozen than angry.
 I just couldn’t believe that we – both of us – had put in this claim.”

 She said she was asked not to resign immediately by the then Prime Minister Gordon Brown.